Professor’s Welcome Message

-2) The schedule is, by far, the most important document during the semester for keeping your studies on a timely track – things like homework study assignments and test due dates are all there; it’s a document that you will want to check nearly every day.
+2) The schedule is, by far, one of the most important documents during the semester for keeping your studies on a timely track – things like homework study assignments and test due dates are all there; it’s a document that you will want to check nearly every day.
 The schedule has clickable web-links for all the weekly study assignments, including textbook chapters, lecture slide shows and tutorials, and streaming geology videos.

 4) Assignment and Test taking tips are found in the “Home” page -- created to help you successfully complete and submit the assignments, quizzes, and exams.